 Debates in Comparative Politics

 This course provides a dynamic introduction to a current debate in comparative politics—how to determine whether a country is a democracy.
-By the end of the class, you will be able to critically analyze various political systems throughout the world.
-You will first decide your definition of democracy, using the work of Dahl and other theorists as guides.
-Then, using this definition, you will evaluate the states of Russia, India, and Pakistan, through in-depth case study analysis.
-By becoming familiar with political science literature and learning to compare country case studies, this class provides a solid foundation for you to delve deeper into the big political questions and events that are of particular interest to you.
+By the end of the class, students will be able to critically analyze various political systems throughout the world.
+Students first decide on their definitions of democracy, using the work of Dahl and other theorists as guides.
+Then, using these definition, students evaluate the states of Russia, India, and Pakistan through in-depth case study analysis.
+By becoming familiar with political science literature and learning to compare country case studies, this class provides a solid foundation for students to delve deeper into the big political questions and events that are of particular interest to them.

 Gulf Society and Politics

-This class investigates important themes of contemporary Gulf society and politics: the impact of oil wealth on social and political development, contested notions of citizenship in the Gulf, and changing gender roles in the Gulf.
-Political readings are combined with literature from the Gulf region.
+This class investigates important themes of contemporary Gulf society and politics: the impact of oil wealth on social and political development, and changing notions of citizenship, gender roles, and social choices in the Gulf.
+Political readings are combined with literature and film from the Gulf region.
 Students should end the class with a better understanding of the rapid development and transformation of Gulf society and politics, and the challenges still facing the region.